farkon00/clisd.py/README.md

   * target : JS EventTarget - target, which will be used for addEventListener

 # Functions
+  ## Tag fucntions
+  `def <tag>(*args, **kwargs)`

+  For easier and more beatiful code there are shortcut functions for the most used tags.
+This functions returns [Tag](#tag) obejct.
+For first argument goes tag name and then unpacked args and kwargs.

+  Tags that have shortcuts : div, p, pre, span, img, input, button, textarea, table, tbody, th, tr, td, a, h1, h2, h3, h4, h5, h6, strong, em, i, br, ul, ol, li

+  Example : `a("About", href="#about")`

   ## relative
   `def relative (link : str)`